1147 Academic Advisor, WP

 3. Helps ensure the success of the Student Advising and Registration (STAR) Program by complying with the decisions of the STAR Committee regarding orientation and registration activities and providing STAR participants with instructions and pertinent information related to the orientation and matriculation of all new students.

-5. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.
+6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

-6. Contributes to the overall success of the college by performing all other duties and responsibilities as assigned.
+7. Contributes to the overall success of academic affairs by performing all other duties and responsibilities as assigned.

-The Academic Advisor receives supervision from the assigned supervisor and generally exercises no supervision of others.
+The Academic Advisor is supervised by the Coordinator of Academic Advisement and generally exercises no supervision of others.

 JOB FAMILY 4

 Factor 1: Professional Knowledge, Skill, and Technical Mastery

 Level 2 - 900 Points: Entry-level professional knowledge of the principles, concepts, practices, and methods of non-technical administrative and managerial functions.
 Knowledge permits the employee to carry out basic recurring tasks and routine portions of assignments or to carry out less demanding professional elements of assignments in areas including communications, social sciences, art and design, education, and related functions while gaining in familiarity with the University's policies and goals, business practices and/or accounting systems.
 This level of knowledge permits the employee to schedule and carry out the steps of a limited operation or project to complete stages of a multi-phase project.
 Knowledge at this level is typically acquired through a combination of formal education and/or training and experience that includes a requirement for a college degree in an unspecified field or a specific background in a non-technical area.
 Knowledge requirements may also include a limited amount of related work experience.